WWE News: Alberto El Patron Shoots On Working With John Cena & CM Punk, And Paige No Longer Wrestling

 Former wrestling champion Alberto El Patron, known to WWE fans as Alberto Del Rio, is an 18-year in-ring veteran.
 El Patron has garnered numerous titles throughout his lengthy career, and he is also a former MMA competitor with a 9-5 record.
-Recently, Alberto El Patron spoke with Chair Shots to the Cranium, and he discussed wrestling WWE superstars John Cena and CM Punk, and he shared his thoughts on Paige no longer wrestling.
+Recently, Alberto El Patron spoke with Chair Shots to the Cranium.
+He discussed wrestling WWE superstars John Cena and CM Punk, and he shared his thoughts on Paige no longer wrestling.

 As Wrestling Inc. transcribed, Alberto El Patron had nothing but nice things to say about WWE superstar John Cena.